Convex-Dev/design/docs/tutorial/convex-lisp/lisp-cvm.md

 ### Sending funds to actors

-Like users, actor accounts can have their own balance of funds.
+Like users, actor accounts can have their own balance of Convex Coins.

 You can use the `transfer` function to transfer funds to an Actor.
 However, this causes a problem: what if the actor doesn't expect to receive funds, and there is no a facility to transfer the funds elsewhere?
 This can cause coins to be irrevocably lost.